 - Wrongful death.

 Have you been injured in a Florida car accident?
-Do not hesitate to contact the attorneys at Lavent Law for help.
+Do not hesitate to contact the attorneys at Lavent Law, P.A. for help.
 We know that the time following an accident can be overwhelming and will fight to get you the money you deserve.

 Time Limit for Florida Car Accident Claims